Strumenta/antlr-kotlin/README.md

    }
    ```

-8. Optionally instruct the Kotlin compilation tasks to depend on the grammar generation.
+6. Instruct the Kotlin compilation tasks to depend on the grammar generation.

    ```kotlin
    withType<KotlinCompile<*>> {